ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 ## What It Is — and Why It Matters

-Escape velocity ($v_e$) is the speed a body must reach to completely escape a planemo’s gravitational influence without further propulsion.
+Escape velocity ($v_e$) is the speed a body must reach to completely escape a planemon’s gravitational influence without further propulsion.
 On Earth, $v_e ≈ 11.19$ km/s.
 This isn't just a rocket science number — it governs whether a world can:
 - **Retain an atmosphere**
 - **Allow for viable space access**